-The question was whether a third party (other than the agent) could speak during oral opposition proceedings.
+The question that arose was whether a third party (other than the representative) could speak during oral opposition proceedings.

-The Grand Chamber can not find fault with it, but frames this practice, no matter who is speaking: the authority concerned must agree, accord given discretionally.
+The Grand Chamber does not see anything wrong with it, but oversees this practice, regardless of who takes the floor: the body concerned must agree, accord given discretionally.

 The main conditions of this agreement are:

-- an authorization must be requested and must contain the name and qualifications of the person wishing to speak and specify the purpose of the oral presentation;
+- an authorization must be requested and it must contain the name and qualities of the person wishing to speak and specify the object of the oral presentation;

-- this authorization must reach the EPO sufficiently early before the oral proceedings: the opposing parties must be able to prepare their response to this statement.
-Otherwise the authorization must be refused (if agreed by the opponents) (point 10 of the reasons);
+- this authorization must reach the EPO sufficiently early before the oral procedure: the opposing parties must be able to prepare their response to this statement.
+Otherwise the authorization must be refused (sf.
+If the adversaries agree) (point 10 of the reasons);

 - Speaking is under the permanent responsibility and control of the authorized representative (point 8 of the reasons).

-If this decision applies especially in opposition or opposition proceedings (procedure inter partes), there is no reason why it does not apply in ex parte, as pointed out in decision G2 / 94 (delivered after).
+If this decision applies mainly to opposition or to appeal on opposition (procedure inter partes), there is no reason why it should not apply in #8217; ex parte, as underlined by decision G2 / 94 (rendered after).